Fatima Shaik

-Fatima Shaik is an Indian-American and African-American author and former daily journalist.
-Her work explores contemporary social issues, especially that of the "African-American experience."
+Fatima Shaik is an Indian-American and African-American author and former journalist.
+Her work explores contemporary social issues, especially those related to the "African-American experience."

-Shaik’s research on the Société d’Economie, an early Black Catholic mutual aid society, has received support from the Louisiana Endowment for the Humanities and the Kittredge Fund, and led to her 2021 book Economy Hall: The Hidden History of a Free Black Brotherhood.
+Shaik's research on the Société d’Economie, an early Black Catholic mutual aid society, received support from the Louisiana Endowment for the Humanities and the Kittredge Fund, and led to her 2021 book Economy Hall: The Hidden History of a Free Black Brotherhood.
 That same year, she received the Louisiana Writer Award from the Louisiana Center for the Book and the State Library of Louisiana.

-Shaik is also the subject of a film by director Kaveri Kaul who takes the author to her paternal grandfather’s birthplace in Kolkata.
+Shaik is the subject of a film by director Kaveri Kaul, who takes the author to her paternal grandfather's birthplace in Kolkata.
 Shaik is included in The Booklover’s Guide to New Orleans and the Encyclopedia of African American Writers.

 Biography

 Early life and education

 Shaik was born in New Orleans and raised in the Historic Creole 7th Ward.
 Her father was one of the first black aviators in the state.
 Her mother was Lily Shaik, a native Louisiana French speaker and poet.
-Both taught in New Orleans public schools.
-Shaik is also of Bengali descent.
-Her grandfather Shaik Mohamed Musa immigrated to the United States in the 1890s, settling in Tremé in 1896.
-His grandfather was a shopkeeper, and married her grandmother, a black woman of Creole and Native American descent; he passed away shortly before the birth of their son, Fatima Shaik's father.
+Both taught at New Orleans public schools.

+Shaik's Bengali grandfather, Shaik Mohamed Musa, immigrated to the United States in the 1890s, settling in Tremé in 1896.
+Musa was a shopkeeper, who married Shaik's grandmother, a black woman with Creole and other Native American ancestry; Musa died shortly before the birth of their son, Fatima Shaik's father.

 Fatima Shaik attended Xavier University of Louisiana for two years before graduating from Boston University with a Bachelor of Science, and New York University with a Master of Arts.
 She reported for the Miami News and New Orleans Times-Picayune before joining McGraw-Hill and working in editorial positions for a decade.
-She began teaching at Saint Peter’s University in 1991.
+She began teaching at Saint Peter's University in 1991.
 She served as the first director of the Communications program until 2001.
 She served as an assistant professor, and retired in 2020.
-She currently serves as an adjunct faculty member.
+As of 2021, she serves as an adjunct faculty member.

+Shaik was the subject of the 2022 documentary The Bengali, which covers her journey to discover her family roots in India.

+Personal life

-She married artist James Little in 1984.
+Shaik married the artist James Little in 1984.

+Works

 Essays

-Fatima Shaik’s personal essays reflect feminine, African-American New Orleans.
+Fatima Shaik's personal essays reflect feminine, African-American culture in New Orleans.
 Her essays written for In These Times cover the aftermath of Hurricane Katrina from 2005 to 2015.

 Narrative histories of Creole New Orleans

-Among her essays and journal articles on New Orleans Creole culture are:
+Among her essays and journal articles on Creole culture in New Orleans are: